The Libertarian Republic

 The Libertarian Republic is a free market news, culture, and opinion magazine featuring the writing of prominent libertarians, conservatives, independents and sometimes democrats.
 The goal of TLR is to inform and educate citizens on important news stories from a perspective of economic freedom and personal liberty.
 We are non-partisan and devoted to the principles of liberty.

-Founder & Editor in Chief: Austin Petersen
+Founder & Chief Editor: Austin Petersen

 Austin Petersen is the owner and chief executive of Stonegait LLC, a for-profit consulting firm specializing in photo and video services.
 Stonegait also provides social media advice, political campaign expertise and grassroots organizing strategies to candidates for office or to brands looking for more exposure.
-He is also the honorary Chairman of the Stonegait Institute, and Stonegait PAC, two non-profits dedicated to libertarian advocacy, as well as funding candidates and campaigns dedicated to the cause.

 Petersen was the Director of Production at FreedomWorks and an Associate Producer for Judge Andrew Napolitano’s show, “Freedom Watch” on the Fox Business Network.
 Petersen built Judge Napolitano’s social networks, boasting millions of clicks a month.